How do I get a Festival Pass?

 I’ve lost or broken my wristband, what do I do?

-Present your broken wristband or your festival pass receipt to staff at a farm or at the Festival Hub.
+Present your broken wristband or your festival pass receipt to staff at a farm.
 They will give you a replacement wristband.

 What should I wear?